jn-han/jn-han/README.md

 - Currently enrolled at the University of British Columbia.
 - I mainly hack using React.js, specializing in web3 front-end web development.

-## Currently learning...
+## Currently working on...
 - Data Structures and Algorithms #leetcodegrind

-## Hoping to Learn...
-- REST API
-- More backend languages such as CPP
-- React Native
+- CRDT and K8

 ## Some of my main projects!
 - Hack the North 2020: Productivity with Priority